^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Medical treatment of glaucoma began in the late 1800s, using physostigmine and pilocarpine.
-In the US, the treatment of glaucoma usually begins with the appointment of local drugs.
+Medical treatment of glaucoma began in the late 1800s with physostigmine and pilocarpine.
+In the United States, glaucoma treatment usually begins with topical medications.

 Description and Physiology

-There are several different classes of medicines.
-All these drugs reduce the level of intraocular pressure by various mechanisms.
-The magnitude of intraocular pressure is determined by the balance between secretion and outflow of aqueous humor.
-Drugs either inhibit the secretion, or increase the outflow.
-The following chapters describe the mechanisms of action, the frequent side effects and contraindications for different classes of drugs.
+There are several different classes of drugs.
+All of these drugs lower intraocular pressure by different mechanisms.
+The amount of intraocular pressure is determined by the balance between the secretion and outflow of aqueous humor.
+Drugs either inhibit secretion or increase outflow.
+The following chapters describe the mechanisms of action, common side effects, and contraindications for the different classes of drugs.

-All doctors are recommended, when prescribing a drug, carefully read the instructions enclosed in the package.
-The figures reflect the concentrations of solutions and dosages of drugs taken orally that are used in the US.
+All physicians are advised to carefully read the instructions included in the package when prescribing any medication.
+The numbers reflect the concentrations of solutions and dosages of drugs taken orally that are used in the United States.

 Classes and examples of pharmacological drugs